-“The BOK governor’s comments at the April 13 press conference were moderately more hawkish, in our view, highlighting its endeavors to lower inflation expectations,” Kwon Goohoon, an economist at Goldman Sachs Group Inc. (GS) in Seoul, said in a note on April 13.
+“The BOK governor’s comments at the April 13 press conference were moderately more hawkish, in our view, highlighting its endeavors to lower inflation expectations,” Kwon Goohoon, an economist at Goldman Sachs Group Inc. (GS:US) in Seoul, said in a note on April 13.
 “We do not expect the normalization stance to be changed.”

 To contact the reporter on this story: Eunkyung Seo in Seoul at firstname.lastname@example.org